-Our hikes are 1 – 1.5 hours (usually about one hour and fifteen minutes, with the amount of traveling time determined by the pack’s energy level that day).
-The total process of pick-up to drop-off will take approximately 3-6 hours depending on where you live, (closer to Malibu = less driving time).
+The total process of pick-up to drop-off will usually take approximately 4-7 hours depending on where you live, (closer to Malibu = less driving time).

 Pick-Up and Drop-off:

-We pick-up and drop-off from the owner’s home.
+We generally pick-up and drop-off from the owner’s home.
 We pick up dogs in whatever way is easiest for the owner.
 The majority of owners give us a key for use when they are not home, but any way which allows us to pick up the dog without disruption works.
 We also meet some owners who travel into our service area for the pick-up and drop-off.

 Our Process of Adding a New Dog:

 Once you give us a call or email, we will answer any questions, and set up a time to come and meet your dog.
-Before introducing a new dog to a pack, we will first meet and walk your dog, and introduce him to one or two other dogs from the pack that he will be hiking with, and let him jump in the van to have a low-stress, exploratory experience.
+Before introducing a new dog to a pack, we will first meet and walk with you and your dog, introduce him to one or two other dogs from the pack that he will be hiking with, and let him jump in the van to have a low-stress, exploratory experience.
 This usually takes about 15-30 minutes.
 The process of us walking together and being comfortable with each other helps bring us into your dog’s circle, and built trust.
 This is also an opportunity for your dog to jump in the van and smell around, check the place out, and feel comfortable.
 Once your dog sees that we can protect him and have power in front of other dogs, we can begin to earn the trust/respect we will need for him to follow us on the hikes.
 He is then ready to start hiking with his new pack.